Frequently Asked Questions About Process ServingAnswers to commonly asked process serving questions.

 Process service is the delivery of court documents to defendants.
-This is a legal process for the clients bringing the action to get resolution to there complaint via the legal process.
+This is a legal process for the clients bringing the action to get resolution to the complaint via the legal process.

-After serving the document, process servers then must complete an affidavit of service detailing the events of the service to include the date, time, place and manner of service.
+After serving the document, process servers then must complete an affidavit of service detailing the events of the service to include the date, time, place, and manner of service.
 In certain jurisdictions this affidavit of service must be signed before a notary.
 The affidavit must be either returned to the attorney or filed with the court.
-In addition, our clients in Wyoming and Colorado also take full advantage of our skip tracing company services as needed.
+In addition, our clients in Wyoming and Colorado also take full advantage of our skip tracing services for hard to locate individuals.

 A primary advantage of hiring Process Service of Wyoming, Inc. is our wide geographical area of coverage deploying trained process server professionals covering all Wyoming towns, locations, counties, and cities including Cheyenne, Casper, Gillette, Rock Springs, Rawlins, Douglas, Laramie, Sheridan, Jackson, Cody, Lander, Riverton, Powell, Evanston, Torrington and the Green River, Wyoming areas.